 In 2014, McInnes wrote a controversial article for the blog Thought Catalog: “Transphobia is perfectly natural,” which included the passage, “Haven’t you seen all the totally functional, happily married, normal trannies walking around?
 They aren’t all dead, you know…They’re non-heteronormative.
 In fact, the only thing more normal than castrating yourself and taking tons of hormones to grow tits is chopping them off.”

-Gavin McInnes founded and now leads the Proud Boys.
-Born in England to Scottish parents, McInnes grew up in Canada and then moved to the United States, where he lived in Brooklyn and later settled in Westchester, NY with his family.
+Gavin McInnes founded and led the Proud Boys until he stepped down in November of 2018.
+Born in England to Scottish parents, McInnes grew up in Canada and then moved to the United States.

 McInnes has long been a controversial figure.
 In 1994, he founded Vice media with Shane Smith and Suroosh Alvi, but left the company in 2008.
 Since then, McInnes has pursued the spotlight in right wing media, as a contributor to Ezra Levant’s far right site Rebel Media.
 He has also hosted the Gavin McInnes show on Compound Media, started the website Street Carnage, and was a guest on Alex Jones’ Infowars, as well as a number of Fox news shows.
 Today, McInnes hosts two shows on the Conservative Review website.